Experts Report Nicaraguan systematic Human Rights Violations To UN - UrduPoint

 Experts Report Nicaraguan 'systematic Human Rights Violations' To UN

-Geneva, (APP - UrduPoint / Pakistan Point News - 29th Feb, 2024) Driven by a desire to squelch critical voices, Nicaragua's President Daniel Ortega and his entourage have committed systematic human rights violations "tantamount to crimes against humanity," a group of UN-mandated experts said Thursday.
+Geneva, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) A group of United Nations experts on Thursday urged more sanctions against the government of Nicaragua's President Daniel Ortega, which it accused of systematic human rights violations "tantamount to crimes against humanity."

 In a report presented to the UN's Human Rights Council (HRC) in Geneva, they said Ortega, his vice president and wife Rosario Murillo, and other high-level officials "should be held accountable."